skagankose/skagankose.github.io/index.md

 I started with construction of the Sehir University's Twitter network (STN).
 I use snowball sampling meaning that I collected the friends of my friends.
 [Here](https://github.com/skagankose/sehirTweets/blob/master/collectUsers.py) is the code for that.
 And, a list of my friends can be found [here](https://github.com/skagankose/sehirTweets/blob/master/data/coreUsers.txt).
 By saying friends, I mean followers and followees.

+> Note that to retrieve tweets from Twitter, you have to have a Twitter developer account.
+> Then to use API, it is required to create an application.
+> You may access more information from their [official website](https://dev.twitter.com).

 The data, in this stage, had many users that are not (actually) belong to Sehir University.
 I see that the users with at least 3 followers and 3 followees, within the current network, are (actually) realted to Sehir University.
 So, all the users who had less than 3 followers and 3 followees, are removed.
 Then, the network is constructed with remaining users.
 The code for that is [here](https://github.com/skagankose/sehirTweets/blob/master/createGraph.py).

 The resulting network composed of 1,353 nodes (users) and 26,439 directed edges (according to followers and followees).
 Here is the graph.